jmkraus/picochat/README.md

 ```

 It's possible to use the tilde "~" as abbreviation for the user home directory.
 With the next user prompt this image will be processed and then discarded.
 In combination with stdin pipe and `-model` argument a simple commandline image analytics is possible:

+When passing an image path to PicoChat, the existence of that file will be checked (and a warning message is shown if it doesn't exist), but not if it is a valid image.

 ```
 echo "What's on the image?" | picochat -model Qwen3-VL-8B-Instruct-4bit -image ./imgfile.jpg -quiet